billhsu/RayTracer/README.md

 ![RayTracer](https://github.com/billhsu/RayTracer/raw/master/doc/results.png)
 When we have all the sound rays’ information, we can calculate the scene’s impulse responses by scaling and overlying the MIT KEMAR database.
 ![RayTracer](https://github.com/billhsu/RayTracer/raw/master/doc/new_response.png)
+Above is the new impulse response and sound wave we generated in our scene.